roseengineering/rfsoapyfile/README.md

 The script will save the WAV stream in either the RF64 or WAV(32) file format.
 By default the recording is saved in the WAV(32) format using 32-bit IEEE floating point PCM samples.
-To save using 16-bit PCM samples use the --pcm16 option.
+To save using 16-bit PCM samples use the --pcm option.
 The SDR specific 'auxi'
 metadata chunk, with record time and center frequency information, is added to the WAV audio file as well.